toxicidea/Project-Snargg/README.md

 4. Press the play button on the "Paused in debugger" menu.
 5. Follow onscreen steps.

+---

+IF IT DOESNT WORK ITS BECAUSE YOU GOTTA CHANGE IT PER LESSON TYPE, YOURE PROBABLY TOO RETARDED TO DO IT YOURSELF SO JOIN THE DISCORD.

 ## FAQ

 ### Is this tool safe to use?